 The hosting of regular networking events, with international participants, at the various local automotive exhibitions and events.

 Access to a large international network of contacts, including foreign automotive organizations.
 NAACAM also chairs the Automotive Industry Export Council (AIEC) with the objective of promoting exports of vehicles and components.

 with other member companies on a national and regional level and addressing issues through the five Regional Committees.
 The Association has quarterly meetings in its five regions countrywide where members network, build business relationships and hear about the latest developments in the automotive sector.
 These regions are East London-Border, Gauteng, KwaZulu-Natal, Port Elizabeth-Uitenhage and the Western Cape.

 An important aspect of networking is interaction with NAACAM’s Associate Members who provide services to our manufacturers in the areas of financial, government incentives, training, B-BBEE, all aspects of logistics, IT and a wide range of business and professional services.

 Best practice education and advice for members on a range of topical regulatory issues, for example: Broad-Based Black Economic Empowerment (B-BBEE) workshops and opportunities to improve ratings through NAACAM’s professional consultants and joint development programmes.

-Assistance from the AIDC in matters such as training, learnerships, competitiveness improvement and several industry-specific programmes.
+from the AIDC in matters such as training, learnerships, competitive-ness improvement and several industry-specific programmes.

 Support for and assistance with the presentation of applications for increased/decreased tariff protection, the introduction of rebate facilities and import/export registration.

-Contact with authorities who have a direct bearing on the future of the industry.
+with authorities who have a direct bearing on the state of the industry.